 Welcome to the Design Technology Department

-Our aim is to offer the opportunity to understand the role that design and technologies play in today’s world and to provide a stimulating environment where pupils will have the opportunity to work in a safe, informed, skilful and creative manner.
-We aim to arouse curiosity, ingenuity and imagination through problem-solving activities, develop manipulative skills, confidence and enjoyment through practical design briefs and encourage co-operation and a questioning and discriminative attitude.
+Our aim is to offer the opportunity to understand the role that design and technologies play in today’s world and to provide a stimulating environment in which pupils will be able to work in a safe, informed, skilful and creative manner.
+We aim to arouse curiosity, develop ingenuity and enhance imagination through problem solving activities; develop confidence and enjoyment with practical problem-solving situations and encourage co-operation, creativity and a questioning attitude.

-We hope that pupils will develop an appreciation and respect for other peoples needs and that we can raise their awareness of technology in preparation for a more technological society, developing an understanding of economics and commercial and industrial production.
+We hope that pupils will develop an appreciation of and respect for other people’s needs and that we can raise their awareness of the role technology plays in developing an understanding of economics and commercial and industrial production.